Print Friendly

 DATE SINGLE DEPENDENT

-In the case of spouses who are both employed by Her Majesty the Queen in Right of Newfoundland and Labrador as represented by Treasury Board, or a Board, Agency or Commission, the total amount paid to both employees shall not exceed the dependent rate for the allowance contained in this article.
+In the case of spouses who are both employed by His Majesty the King in Right of Newfoundland and Labrador as represented by Treasury Board, or a Board, Agency or Commission, the total amount paid to both employees shall not exceed the dependent rate for the allowance contained in this article.
 This allowance shall be paid to employees on a pro-rated basis in accordance with their hours of work excluding overtime.

 3.2 Labrador Benefits will be paid to employees for periods of maternity, parental and adoption leave.